Table of Contents

 While rivers brought prosperity, they also posed serious challenges.
 The same floods that fertilized lands could devastate villages.
 Droughts, especially in the Sahel, could reduce river flow to a trickle, leading to crop failure and famine.
 Civilizations developed adaptive strategies including:

-Disease was another challenge: rivers bred mosquitoes carrying malaria, and bilharzia was common among those who worked or bathed in slow-moving water.
+Disease was another challenge: rivers bred mosquitoes carrying malaria, and bilharzia (schistosomiasis) was common among those who worked or bathed in slow-moving water.
 Yet the benefits of proximity to water outweighed these risks, as evidenced by the dense populations along the Niger and Senegal.

 Conflict and Resource Competition